Doctoral Students

 Current Position: Director, Holocaust Resource Center/Council on Global Education and Citizenship, Kean University, Union, NJ.

-Current Position: Director of Development and Community Relations, MAZON: A Jewish Response to Hunger.
+Current Position: Vice President of Community Engagement at MAZON: A Jewish Response to Hunger.

 “Romanianization: Greed, Opportunism, Corruption, and Resistance in World War II Bucharest.”
 Graduated, 2013.
 Published as: Jewish Resistance to Romanianization, 1940 – 1944 (Palgrave Macmillan Studies in the History of Genocide, 2015).